bernedom/SI/README.md

 | Amount of substance         | N                | mol         | mmol, mol, kmol    |
 | Luminous Intensity          | J                | cd          | mcd, cd, kcd       |

-\* the base ratio of mass is `kg` not `g` as it is defined in the SI unit table.
+\* for mass the base ratio is `kg` (not `g`) as it is defined in the SI unit table.
 So there is a mismatch between the literal prefix and the internal representation.

 \** The dimension symbol for thermodynamic temperature should be `Θ (Theta)` but the current implementation does not allow for non-ASCII symbols or multi-char symbols